-Thus the conflicts of June 30th arise not only out of the contradictions within capitalist Germany on January 30th, but are a further intensification of them.
-The events of June 30th were not only not unexpected, but step by step were carefully and systematically prepared for.
-The only thing which came as a "surprise" was the criminal form of the "liquidation of the plot" and the smell of the brothel in the government communiqués.
-Four months before the events of June 30th, namely, on March 4th, 1934, at a secret meeting of ex-leaders of the "unified" nationalist party (the party of the junkers and industrial barons), at which over 30 persons were present, one of the closest associates of Hugenberg, State Counsellor von Bismarck, literally and in all its details gloated in advance over Hitler's June 30th.
+Thus the conflicts of June 30 arise not only out of the contradictions within capitalist Germany on January 30, but are a further intensification of them.
+The events of June 30 were not only not unexpected. but, step by step, were carefully and systematically prepared for.
+The only thing which came as a "surprise" was the criminal form of the "liquidation of the plot" and the smell of the brothel in the government communiques.
+Four months before the events of June 30, namely, on March 4, 1934, at a secret meeting of ex-leaders of the "unified" nationalist party (the party of the Junkers and industrial barons), at which over thirty persons were present, one of the closest associates of Hugenberg, State Counsellor von Bismarck, literally and in all its details gloated in advance over Hitler's June 30.

-"The Reichswehr, he declared, wants the dissolution of the Storm Troops.
-The leaders of the storm detachments, who are afraid of losing their positions and who are trying to utilise the Storm Troops as an inner political weapon, are against this . . .
-These political adventurers, except hitler, are prepared to go to extremes . . .
-HITLER WILL PROPABLY HAVE TO HOLD TO THE POST OF CHANCELLOR IN THE FUTURE, but at the same time it will be necessary to smash the storm troops and the handful of their
+"The Reichswehr, [he declared] wants the dissolution of the Storm Troops.
+The leaders of the Storm Detachments, who are afraid of losing their positions and who are trying to utilize the Storm Troops as an inner political weapon, are against this...
+These political adventurers, except Hitler, are prepared to go to extremes....
+Hitler will probably have to hold to the post of chancellor in the future, but at the same time it will be necessary to smash the Storm Troops and the handful of their leaders."

-LEADERS."

-On June 30th this plan was carried out in full.
+On June 30 this plan was carried out in full.
 In face of the approaching storm of the onslaught of the proletariat, Hitler, securing the support of the Reichswehr, decided to narrow his petty-bourgeois basis.
 This basing of his calculations on a narrower social basis, which had begun many months previously, now came openly to the surface.
-"We shall maintain power even if the people no longer understand us," stated the National Socialist State Secretary Wagner.
-Three days before the events, the central organ of the fascist party, the Volkischer Beobachter, wrote: "We shall not leave, for otherwise it will not be the popular conservatives who will replace us, but the Communists," and thus disclosed the main idea of the regrouping of forces in the fascist camp, which was directed towards the struggle AGAINST THE WORKING CLASS, the mere potential action of which sends cold shivers down the backs of the fascist dictators.
+"We shall maintain power even if the people no longer understand us", stated the national-socialist State Secretary Wagner.
+Three days before the events, the central organ of the fascist party, the Volkischer Beobachter. wrote: "We shall not leave, for otherwise it will not be the popular conservatives who will replace us but the Communists", and thus disclosed the main idea of the regrouping of forces in the fascist camp, which was directed towards the struggle against the working class, the mere potential action of which sends cold shivers down the backs of the fascist dictatorship.

-Thus the basic lessons and conclusions to be drawn from the events of June 30th, and all the subsequent developments amount to the following:
+Thus the basic lessons and conclusions to be drawn from the events of June 30, and all the subsequent developments, amount to the following: